 So what is the truth?
 The Disney Studios was busy animating Oswald the Lucky Rabbit for M. J. Winkler Productions, but not making much money per episode.
-Walt traveled east to meet with Charles B. Mintz to ask for more money per episode, and was famously fired and the series taken from him (and given to Walter Lantz).
+Walt traveled east to meet with Charles B. Mintz to ask for more money per episode, a modest $250 more per episode.
+In response, Mintz actually offered $450 less per episode.
+There was no middle ground for the two men to meet on and Disney was famously fired and the series taken from him (which was then given to Walter Lantz).
 Disney returned to Hollywood empty-handed, with no series and no distributor.
 According to legend, Walt Disney invented the Mickey Mouse character on the long, sad train home (some say just outside Flagstaff, Arizona).

-Steamboat Willie was in production when Plane Crazy was released, and Walt halted production to retool the film for sound (The Gallopin’ Gaucho [MM-2] was also completed at this point, but held for release).
+Steamboat Willie was well into production when Plane Crazy was released.
+Walt halted work to retool the film for sound (The Gallopin’ Gaucho [MM-2] was also completed at this point, but held for release).
 Steamboat was first shown to audiences in a half-complete version featuring live sound effects on July 29, 1928, to gauge reactions of viewers.
 The audience liked what they saw- and heard- and production was completed by September of 1928.
 Walt took the film to New York, teamed with Pat Powers’ Cinephone Sound system, and showed the short at Universal’s Colony Theater in New York City on November 18, 1928 (paired with the independent feature film Gang War).

 Which was the first sound animated cartoon?

 One of Steamboat Willie‘s claims to fame was that it was the first sound cartoon.
 It was even advertised that way in the program for the shorts original run at the Colony Theater.
 Just because Disney promotes it as such does not make it a fact.